sheldonnnn007/IBM_DA/7_DataAnalysisWithPython/w3_ExploretoryDataAnalysis/Exploratory Data Analysis.md

 >
 >If our price variable is **strongly correlated** with the variable we are analyzing, we expect ANOVA to return a **sizeable F-test** score and a **small p-value**.

-Explory the correlation between two types of "drive-wheels"
+Explory the correlation between two types of "drive-wheels" : 4wd and rwd

 f_val, p_val = stats.f_oneway(grouped_test2.get_group('4wd')['price'], grouped_test2.get_group('rwd')['price'])